eoryazantseva/she-codes-crowdfunding-back-end/README.md

 * Responsive Design: Funducation's website will be fully responsive, delivering a seamless experience across desktops, tablets, and mobile devices.

 ### Stretch Goals

-{{ Outline three features that will be your stretch goals if you finish your MVP }}

 * Social Media Integration: Implement social media integration to allow users to easily share their favorite projects and pledges with their friends, family, and followers.
 * Gift Tracking and Follow-ups: Implement a tracking system to monitor gift usage and follow up with campaign owners to see how the gifts have impacted the child's life.
 This feature will help showcase the positive outcomes of sustainable and meaningful gift-giving.